SCIInstitute/ShapeWorks/docs/use-cases/contour-based/supershapes-contour.md

 ```

 ## Analyzing Shape Model
+Once the python code runs the optimization, the files are saved in the `Output` folder after which ShapeWorks Studio is launched from the python code to analyze the model.

 During the generation of the input supershapes data,the n2 and n3 variables were kept constant, and only the n1 variable was varied according to values sampled from a chi squared distribution.
 We obtain a shape model that accurately captures this variation(first mode variance = 98%)
 ![Supershapes contour analyze](https://sci.utah.edu/~shapeworks/doc-resources/gifs/supershapes_contour.gif)